Write your message

 URL: http://jams.arakmu.ac.ir/article-1-7139-en.html

-1- Department of Midwifery, Zanjan Branch, Islamic Azad University, Zanjan, Iran
+1- Department of Midwifery, Faculty of Nursing and Midwifery, Zanjan Branch, Islamic Azad University, Zanjan, Iran.

-2- Department of Counseling, Abhar Branch, Islamic Azad University , Counselor_ghamari@yahoo.com
+2- Department of Counseling, Faculty of Humanities, Abhar Branch, Islamic Azad University, Zanjan, Iran. , ghamari.m@abhariau.ac.ir

-3- Department of Counseling, Abhar Branch, Islamic Azad University
+3- Department of Counseling, Faculty of Humanities, Abhar Branch, Islamic Azad University, Zanjan, Iran.

-4- Iranian National Center of Addiction Studies, Institution of Risk Behaviors Reduction, Tehran University of Medical Sciences
+4- Iranian National Center of Addiction Studies, Institution of Risk Behaviors Reduction, Tehran University of Medical Sciences, Tehran, Iran.

-Introduction: Sexual function is an important part of menopausal women's lives, and changes in it, especially during menopause, can affect their health.
-The aim of this study was to compare the effectiveness of CBT (Cognitive Behavioral Therapy) and ACT (Acceptance and Commitment Therapy) on the sexual function of postmenopausal women.
+Background and Aim Sexual function is an important part of menopausal women's lives, and changes in it, especially during menopause, can affect their health.
+The aim of this study was to compare the effectiveness of cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT) on the sexual function of postmenopausal women.

-Materials and Methods: This research was a quasi-experimental with pre-test-post-test and follow-up design with control group.
+Methods & Materials This research was a quasi-experimental with pre-test, post-test and follow-up design with control group.
 The statistical population of the study included postmenopausal women who referred to Zanjan Health Center in 2020 to receive services.
-Among them, 45 were selected using the available sampling method and were randomly assigned to three groups of 15 CBT, ACT, and control group using randomly assigned block allocation method.
+Among them, 45 were selected using the available sampling method and were randomly assigned to three groups of 15, and control group using randomly assigned block allocation method.
 Therapeutic sessions were held in 8 sessions and each session was held for 2 hours.
-Data were collected by FSFI (Female Sexual Function Index) and were analyzed using ANOVA with repeated measures analysis via SPSS-24 software.
+Data were collected by FSFI (Female Sexual Function Index) and were analyzed using ANOVA with repeated measures analysis via SPSS software, version 24.

-Results: In the posttest and follow-up phase, there was a significant difference between both CBT and ACT methods compared to the control group in sexual function respectively (P <0.05, F=17/857), (P<0.05, F=12/115).
-That is, treatment with CBT and ACT improved the sexual function of postmenopausal women, which had a lasting effect for three months, and there was no significant difference between the groups involved in sexual function (P >0.05, F=0.494).
+Results In the post-test and follow-up phase, there was a significant difference between both CBT and ACT methods compared to the control group in sexual function respectively (P<0.05, F=17.857), (P<0.05, F=12.115).
+That is, treatment with CBT and ACT improved the sexual function of postmenopausal women, which had a lasting effect for three months, and there was no significant difference between the groups involved in sexual function (P>0.05, F=0.494).

 Type of Study: Original Atricle | Subject: Obstetrics & Gynocology